patricklafrance/wmfnext-shell/README.md

 }
 ```

-The tracking service instance can now be retrieved by any module from the runtime:
+The tracking service instance can now be retrieved by any module from the runtime by using the runtime `runtime.getService()` function:

 ```ts
 // remote-1 - register.tsx